unnamed-catalyst/VCT-Match-Predictor/README.md

 ## Methodology
 A ***Random Forest Classifier*** is used to predict the result of a match based on the two teams' average stats over the season.
 At the end of each game week, match results are scraped to keep the dataset up to date, and predictions for the next week's matches are made.
-Additionally, the predictions are also compared to Stake betting odds purely as a means for comparison.
+Additionally, the predictions are also compared to Stake.com betting odds purely as a means for comparison.

 #### ⚠️ DISCLAIMER: ⚠️